luckyluke007/50th-site/committees/index.md

 ### Shree Murthy, Graduate Division, 1996

 > Shree Murthy received her B.S. in Computer Science from Bangalore University in 1990, she graduated with an M.S. in Computer Science from the Indian Institute of Technology, Madras in 1993 and earned her Ph.D. in Computer Engineering in 1996.
-Shree was a principal engineer at FutureWei Technologies, which is a wholly-owned subsidiary of Huawei Technologies, a leading global supplier of network equipment and solutions that has been called “China’s Cisco” by Forbes and the Wall Street Journal.
-Prior to joining FutureWei in 2011, she was a senior technical lead at Cisco Systems and a staff engineer at Sun Microsystems.
-In 2013, Shree accepted a position with Dell/Force10 Networks as a Senior Principal Engineer.
+Shree is a Senior Principal Engineer at Dell/Force10 Networks.
+Prior to joining Dell in 2013, she was a Principal Engineer at FutureWei Technologies for 2 years and was a senior Technical Lead at Cisco Systems for 10 years.
+She has several publications and holds 17 patents in Networking field.
 Shree formerly served on the Baskin School of Engineering Alumni Advisory Committee.

 ### {% img float-right /css/assets/images/leadership-photos/ezequiel.png "Ezequiel" "Ezequiel" %} Ezequiel Olvera Jr., Oakes College, 2005